ysglh/DeepVideoAnalytics/notes/environment.md

 ### List of environment variable that can be specified in docker-compose.yml

 - LAUNCH_SERVER_NGINX
     - Used in fabfile.py
+    - Launch NGINX <--> uwsgi <--> Django servers
 - LAUNCH_SERVER
     - Used in fabfile.py
+    - Launch Django server
 - ENABLE_BASICAUTH
     - Used in fabfile.py
+    - In conjunction with NGINX
 - LAUNCH_Q_\<queue_name>
     - Used in fabfile.py
     - Launch specified queue
+    - Note to launch a worker container use bash command "fab startq:<queue_name>"
 - DISABLE_VDN
     - Used in fabfile.py
     - Do not add default VDN server